Regional Sustainable Technologies

 Family stay offers double room accommodation with half board: breakfast and dinner from Monday to Friday and full board (breakfast, lunch and dinner) on weekends.

-For approximate program costs, download a copy of the EN.NorthernSpain.Budget.2018.pdf
+For approximate program costs, download a copy of the EN.NorthernSpain.Budget.2019.pdf

 *NOTE: Auburn University reserves the right to modify the program cost and/or content as necessitated by changes in the economic situation.

-OPTIONAL: 2-week, non-credit Spanish Language Course offered by Education Services Pamplona is an additional $650 for the course and $450 for the homestay housing, as well as an additional cost of $30 for the Auburn University International Insurance.
+OPTIONAL: 2-week, non-credit Spanish Language Course offered by Education Services Pamplona is an approximate additional cost of $650 for the course and $450 for the homestay housing, as well as an additional cost of $30 for the Auburn University International Insurance.
 Total estimated extra cost $1,130.
 It is very important that you contact both Dr. Jeff Fergus and the Auburn Abroad staff if you want to take this course.
 Both notices are required to get you enrolled in this extra course, into additional housing, and to get additional international insurance coverage.
-The start date of this extra course is May 13, 2018 and students would arrive in Spain on this day.
+The start date of this extra course is May 12, 2019 and students would arrive in Spain on this day.

 Pamplona is a medium sized city in the north of Spain not far from the French border.
 It has a population of around nearly 200,000 and is famous for its world renowned San Fermin Festival where the bulls run through the streets.
 The festival was made famous by the Nobel Prize winning American author Ernest Hemingway in his book “The Sun Also Rises.”
 The festival brings around a million people to the city during its eight day duration in July.
 Pamplona is the capital of the Autonomous Region of Navarra, one of the regions that make up present day Spain.
 It was a powerful kingdom in the middle ages stretching into France.